-, The use of restrictive interventions is permitted during the course of the delivery of weiver services Complete
+The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii.

 Behavior support plans with restrictive procedures must be developed and approved by a human rights team prior to implementation.
 The behavior support plan with restrictive procedures must be reviewed, and revised, if necessary, according to the time frame established by the human rights team, not to exceed 6 months.